rationetwork/form-script-install/README.md

 ## Styling the form
-The form has its own stylesheet `https://3pi.choosewisely.co.uk/ccbundle.css` and comes with a set of basic styles.
-The forms stylesheet is loaded asynchronously using javascript to prevent any render blocking by the browser.
+The form has its own stylesheet and a set of basic styles.
+The stylesheet is loaded asynchronously using javascript to prevent any render blocking by the browser.
 This stylesheet is prepended to the top of the <head/> tag.
 To override the default styles you will need to modify your sites stylesheets.

 ### CSS